top of page

 5. Traditional and Ethnobotanical uses covering the Medicinal uses.

-6. Healing recipes, Medicated Oils, Teas and Culinary uses (if any).
+6. Healing recipes, Teas, Decoctions and Culinary use (if any):

 Preparation & Use:

-Apply the paste directly to the affected area.
+• Apply a thin layer to the cleaned affected area.

-Leave it on for 15-20 minutes and then wash off thoroughly.
+• Leave on for 20-30 minutes, then wash off thoroughly.
+Perform a patch test first.

 8. Reference Books, Books for In-depth Study: